Behavior Clip Chart Soccer (English/Spanish)

 Behavior clip charts are a great way to manage classroom behavior.
+As one of the biggest questions first-year teachers ask is “How do you control children in the classroom?”
+I decided to share a system that worked for me.
 Since I teach elementary Spanish (grades 1-5), positive reinforcement works really well.
 In fact, I only see each class for 30 minutes (often less if they are coming from another special).
 Therefore, since time is at a premium, I hate to waste it dealing with behavior issues.
 After a lot of thought, I decided that a clip system would (hopefully!) work.
 I really liked that it could be modified depending on grade level.
 Here’s how I created the system and how I used it in my classes.
 I hope it helps in your classroom!

 Behavior Clip Chart - Soccer Theme